koloyyee/value_finder/README.md

 Save notes with source, quotes, ticker(optional), title, and note.

+## TODO

+Notes:
+[] - created at and updated to all the notes.
+[] - can be grouped by ticker,
+[] - support sort by title and ticker alphabetically, and created date chronologically.

 ## Suggestions?

 If you have any suggestion for other functionality please open issue!